aleen42/PersonalWiki/Programming/JavaScript/tc39/stage4/stage4.md

 Since ES6, there are ES modules corresponding to CommonJS modules in NodeJS, and in 2018, we can write a module with `.mjs` extension file, and require them with `<script type="module" src="xxx.mjs"></script>`.

-However, some meta information of ES modules still miss before this proposal like `__dirname`, `__filename`, `module` in CommonJS modules.
-With `import.meta` we can get some meta information of current module like using `import.meta.url` for getting the url of current module; `import.meta.scriptElement.dataset` for getting `data-` attribute specified in the script tag.
+However, some meta information of ES modules still misses before this proposal like `__dirname`, `__filename`, `module` in CommonJS modules.
+With `import.meta` we can get some meta information of current module like using `import.meta.url` for getting the URL of current module; `import.meta.scriptElement.dataset` for getting `data-` attribute specified in the script tag.

 ## ECMAScript 2021